Information You Can Find in Our Guide:

 Since motorcycles are considered much riskier to drive than cars or trucks, good motorcycle insurance can cost more than auto insurance or other types of coverage.
 However, it is vital to have excellent insurance before you take your first ride.

 Even experienced cyclists must carry motorcycle liability coverage for any property damage or injuries incurred during an accident.
-Major insurers make it easy to get a motorcycle insurance quote online, while smaller companies require preliminary conversations with an agent beforehand.
+Some major insurers make it easy to get a motorcycle insurance quote online, while smaller companies may require preliminary conversations with an agent beforehand.
 Keep reading to find out the basics of purchasing motorcycle insurance and ways to get a good deal.

 How to Get a Motorcycle Insurance Quote

 Although you may not be able to get a truly instant motorcycle insurance quote, most insurers provide quotes online within a matter of minutes.
-Getting an insurance motorcycle online quote is usually a simple matter of answering a few questions about your motorcycle and the type of coverage you need.
+Getting a motorcycle insurance quote online is usually a simple matter of answering a few questions about your motorcycle and the type of coverage you need.

 Information Needed to Get a Motorcycle Insurance Quote